jramkiss/jramkiss.github.io/_posts/2021-01-29-hierarchical_models.md

 In this post I build a Bayesian hierarchical model to classify [Amazon products from Kaggle](https://www.kaggle.com/kashnitsky/hierarchical-text-classification) into a taxonomy using their titles.
 The taxonomy is hierarchical in nature and we can benefit from incorporating this structure into a model.
 First we'll look at the taxonomy and class membership, then talk about simple approaches to the classification problem.
 Finally, we'll build the Bayesian model and write it up in Numpyro.

-#### Disclaimer:
+#### Disclaimer

-In this post I run MCMC on a super high dimensional dataset, which is not the best idea, especially if you have better things to do with your time.
-I don't.
+In this post I run MCMC on a pretty high dimensional dataset, which is not the best idea if you have better things to do with your time.
+Luckily, I don't.

 &nbsp;

 ## Hierarchical Class Structure

-Below is a diagram of a subset of parent classes on the left, and child classes on the right.
+Below is a diagram of the class structure.
+Each product (datapoint) is a member of a child category, which is in turn a member of a parent category.
+For example a broom is a member of the "household supplies" child category, which is in turn a member of the "health personal care" parent category.
 For this problem we have $6$ parent classes and $64$ child classes.

 <div class='figure' align="center">
     <img src="/assets/amazon_taxonomy.png" width="50%" height="30%">